 I Tested 6 Prodigy Math Alternatives: Here's what I found.

 Prodigy is a really fun math (and English) game-based program that many kids love.
-Kids battle monsters, explore fantasy worlds, and to cast spells, they have to solve math problems.
+Kids battle monsters, explore fantasy worlds, and to spells, they have to solve math problems.

 If you’re reading this, chances are your child either loves Prodigy and you’re looking for more games like it - or Prodigy isn’t quite working for your child, and you’re searching for something that fits their learning style better.